Hal Roach: Early career

-Pathé Exchange
+Rolin Film Company

-On July 23, 1914, Roach incorporated Rolin Film Company with Dan Linthicum and I.H.
+On July 23, 1914, Roach incorporated Rolin Film Company with partners Dan Linthicum and I.H.
 Nance.
+The brand name Rolin combined the names of partners Roach and Linthicum.

 In 1914, the Lewis Leonard Bradbury (November 6, 1823 – July 15, 1892) mansion, on the corner of Court Street and Hill Street, Bunker Hill, Los Angeles, California, was Roach's film studio.

-Upon coming into an inheritance, in 1915 he began producing short film comedies with his friend Harold Lloyd, who portrayed a character known as Willie Work, as in Willie Runs the Park and Lonesome Luke, as in Lonesome Luke, Social Gangster.
+In 1915 Roach inherited $3000 (about $100,000 in 2026).
+Now solvent, he began producing short film comedies with his friend Harold Lloyd, who portrayed a tramp character known as Willie Work, as in Willie Runs the Park.

+Pathé

-In 1915, his first success, Just Nuts (1915), landed a long-standing distribution deal with Pathé Exchange.
+In 1915, Roach sold his production Just Nuts to Pathé Exchange, leading to a long-standing distribution arrangement.